-The field of medicine is currently engaged in a process of transformation which will see the rise of personalised treatments based on patient data and the advent of innovative approaches to diagnosis and treatment that draw on large biomedical data sets and on their analysis.
-One example, realised by members of our consortium, is the proteome analysis method/multiomic forecast set which, developed to a ready-for-use state within a four-month period, enables risk stratification and treatment path allocation in Covid-19.
-The development process made use of established lab technologies, tried-and-tested algorithms and the existing success of a translational scientific collaboration involving members of the consortium and relating to two current and one prospective EU/ERAPermed network(s) and a regional BMBF initiative on personalised medicine.
+The field of medicine is currently engaged in a process of transformation which will see the rise of personalised treatments based on patient data and the advent of innovative approaches to diagnosis and treatment that draw on large biomedical data sets and on their analysis with the help of artificial intelligence.
+One example, realised by members of our team, is the proteome analysis method/multiomic forecast set which, developed to a ready-for-use state within a four-month period, enables risk stratification and treatment path allocation in Covid-19.
+The development process made use of established lab technologies, tried-and-tested algorithms and the existing success of a translational scientific collaboration involving members of the team and relating to two current and one prospective EU/ERAPermed network(s) and a regional BMBF initiative on personalised medicine.

 The current transformation of medicine has attracted a number of major life science and IT businesses to the field, alongside a proliferation of start-up ventures currently working with great intensity and commitment on new data-driven treatment options.
 Medicine today finds itself in a situation analogous to that of IT in the 1990s, when digital innovations drew the interest of big business on a grand scale.
 Back then, US-based businesses were often the ones winning the race for commercial success; one legendary example is the MP3 format, developed in Germany by the Max Planck Society, but first marketed, with resounding impact, by US companies.
 Now, in the context of the data revolution, we want to help avoid a repeat of this mistake.